lbernadel/Weather-Report/README.md

 * Humidity
 * Wind Speed

-The weather data for a city is displayed on the screen, below any existing search results.
+The weather data for a city is displayed on the dashboard, below any existing search results.

 For further challenge, we could display this information in addition:
 * UV Index